tsu-iscd/modern-crypto-protocols/README.md

 ## Course Overview

-This course focuses on the modern cryptographic protocols developed for real systems.
+This course focuses on the modern protocols for cryptography engineering of real systems.
 The course is lectured in [Tomsk State University](http://en.tsu.ru).

 ## Syllabus and Readings